 So a bank (public or private) was given some area in which that bank had to play a lead role in providing financial services to the people, making them aware about the banks and various benefits of banks and also generating trust among people so that they deposit their money without any fear of loss or fraud.

-So in this way, all the districts in the country have been allotted to various banks.
+So in this way, all the districts in the country were allotted various banks.

 The lead bank also acts as a leader for coordination activities and services of all financial institutions in that area.

-For this a Lead Bank Officer (LBO) now designated as Lead District Manager is also appointed.
+For this purpose, a Lead Bank Officer (LBO) now designated as Lead District Manager was also appointed.

 Role of Lead District Manager: